dkeetonx/jumpcutter-ng/README.md

     --preset               Speed of encoding for h264, h265 and other compatible vcodecs

+    --real_time            Enable frame-dropping (positive) or disable frame-dropping (negative) (default: -4)

     --acodec               Audio codec to use. (default=libopus)

-    --aq                   Q value used by certain some Codecs
+    --aq                   Q value used by some audio codecs

     --keep                 Keep temprorary files